jamesyarrington/mafia/README.md

 # mafia

+## Game Description
 Mafia is a game typically between two teams, the mafia & town.

 ...
 More description of the game here ...

+## Running
+Currently, only a command-line version is available to run, the App in the runner.cl package.
+It will:

+1. Prompt you for a list of players
+2. Prompt you to select roles (for as many players)
+3. Ask for the following until the game ends:
+  1. Action for each player
+  2. Target for each player.

 ## Classes
 Below is a description of each class.